ulahello/sw/README.md

 ### duration format

-the offset and change commands accept a duration input with the following formatting:
+the offset and change commands accept a duration input. the following (non-standardised) formats are supported.

+#### "unit" format

 ```
 float unit